fwupd/fwupd/CONTRIBUTING.md

 * 8-space tabs for indentation

-* Prefer lines of less than <= 80 columns
+* Prefer lines of less than <= 100 columns

-* 1-space between function name and braces (both calls and macro declarations)
+* No spaces between function name and braces (both calls and macro declarations)

 * If function signature/call fits in a single line, do not break it